top of page

 The San Juan Safari is concerned that the environment will be respected and preserved for further lawful use.
 Consequently, we ask that all participants be aware of and adhere to the following:

-• Participants should restrict the use of ATV's to designated roads and trails at all times.
+• Participants should restrict the use of ATV's/UTV's to designated roads and trails at all times.

 • Occasionally a stream my need to be crossed.
 Please cross the stream as the guide directs.
 Generally streams should be crossed at a low speed following the shortest possible path.